 Preheat oven to 350°.
 Grease two 6 inch cake pans and line the bottoms with parchment.

 in the bowl of a stand mixer fitted with the paddle, cream together butter and sugar until very fluffy (roughly 3 minutes). then add in chopped almond paste and cream together until you have the fluffiest almond sugar pillows (5-7 minutes).
 Add in egg yolks one at a time, mix until combined.
 Blend in almond extract and almond milk mixture.
-Reduce mixer speed and gently stir in salt and flour.
+Reduce mixer speed and gently stir in salt, baking soda and flour.
 Be careful not to over mix because it’ll knock all the air out of the batter.

 pour half of the batter into each prepared cake pan, use a spatula to spread evenly. start checking for doneness at 30 minutes. tops should be just browned and the edges start pulling away from the sides of the pan. let cool in pan for 10 minutes, then turn out onto wire rack to cool completely.